-After more than a decade of practice, Katie Chamberlain remains committed to seeking social, political and economic justice for her clients.
+After more than fifteen years of practice, Katie Chamberlain remains committed to seeking social, political and economic justice for her clients.

 Whether in the courtroom or in mediation, she combines passion with reason, firmness with flexibility, and empathy with perceptiveness.
 And she is there to help her client in a caring manner at every step of the legal process.